darkiyy/sonar-gdscript/README.md

 </ol>

 I will add/repair rules if requested.
+Be aware, I only tested the rules on my own code, so there **WILL** be issues.

 Plugin
 --------

 The Interpreter of this plugin is currently using ANTLR4, the interpreted is based on the [grammars-v4](https://github.com/antlr/grammars-v4) repository.
-It did not work well for me, so I edited it every time I found some kind of issue.
-Because the interpreter is not perfect in any means, there might be files which will not be scanned at all.
+The Parser and Lexer have been edited to suit the purpose of this plugin.
+But it was a very good start point, so thanks ❤

 If you find some issues, like false-positives or false-negatives, you may report them here.
 Necessary information:
  <ol>
 <li>What rule is being detected wrong</li>
-<li>The code or a screenshot of the code</li>
+<li>The code or a screenshot of the code, you may change the variable names, they are usually not relevant</li>
 </ol>
-The Issue will be most likely because of a misinterpretation of the code, or my incompetence.

 ### Installing the Plugin